 - Infection can make a wound larger and take longer to heal.

 - Diabetes.
-People with diabetes are likely to have wounds that won't heal, which are also called chronic wounds.
+People with diabetes are likely to have wounds that won't heal, which are also called long-term (chronic) wounds.

 - Poor blood flow due to clogged arteries (arteriosclerosis) or conditions such as varicose veins.